sundar19/Feedback-Servo-BLE-control-with-nRF52840/README.md

 8==>360

+The angle or degrees provided are quantized and doesnot move respective degree from starting position.

-Note the if loop inside the main loop consists of ADC values and may vary for different servo motors.
+Note: the if loop inside the main loop consists of ADC values and may vary for different servo motors.
 So set a reference position for your servo motor and get ADC values at different positions and change the ADC values in the program.